jswaff/prophet/README.md

 ## Status

+### 2/23/20
+Captures generated and tried before non-captures.
+Captures are sorted using the MVV/LVA algorithm.

 ### 2/13/20
 Added a simple depth first search.
 The search uses the alpha/beta algorithm and recognizes checkmated and stalemated positions but otherwise has no "intelligence."
 It is a simple fixed depth search without iterative deepening or timing.